-Contribution of mathematics to teaching in other curriculum areas Themed Work
+Contribution of mathematics to teaching in other curriculum areas

-Our school offers a creative curriculum, where pupils often guide the course of their learning.
+Themed Work

 We are careful to ensure that we make links between themes we are studying and mathematics.
 This link encourages pupils to consider the role and purpose of maths in a variety of contexts.
 It also serves as a motivating factor and allows extra opportunities for the pupils to consolidate key mathematical skills and understanding.